World can replace oil lost to Iran sanctions - U.S.

 "It is critical that we fully enforce our sanctions regime and preserve our strategic stockpiles until we really need them," she wrote to Obama.

-(Additional reporting by Rachelle Younglai and Timothy Gardner in Washington, and David Sheppard in New York; Editing by Dale Hudson, Bob Burgdorfer, David Gregorio and Paul Simao)
+(Additional reporting by Rachelle Younglai and Timothy Gardner in Washington, and David Sheppard in New York; Editing by Dale Hudson, Bob Burgdorfer and David Gregorio)